pauliusgin/total-line-count/README.md

   - **Command Palette** → `Line Count: Enable` / `Disable`
 - **Remembers your choice** across restarts.

-When disabled, the status bar item is hidden completely, so the only option to re-enable it is from the Command Palette.
+When disabled, the status bar item is hidden completely.
+It can be re-enabled from the Command Palette or with a custom keyboard shortcut.

 ## Requirements